Curious about a diplomatic passport?

 - Immediate family members of diplomatic passport holders accompanying them on official duties.

-How to Apply for a Diplomatic Passport
+How to Get a Diplomatic Passport

 There’s no universal guide to obtaining a no-fee diplomatic passport.